Understanding and Managing IBD in Cats Holistically

 4. Try Homeopathy

 Homeopathy is a gentle, yet effective, option that can also be helpful.
 Remedies such as arnica, calendula, and thiosinaminum are all indicated.
-Our Gut Seal is a combination homeopathic remedy that can help restore, strengthen and tighten the separated “leaky” junctions of the gastrointestinal lining.
 Work with an animal homeopath or holistic/integrative veterinarian if you’re new to homoeopathy and to tailor a remedy protocol to meet your cat’s specific needs.

 Understanding and addressing IBD in cats requires a comprehensive and holistic approach.
 It can be scary to deal with, but it’s something that responds extremely well to an integrative approach.
 If your cat has recently been diagnosed with IBD, or even if you just suspect it, there is a huge chance that they can live symptom free for life if the disease is caught early.
 If your cat has had years of IBD symptoms, and been on drugs for a long time, there are still many things that you can do to help them live a thriving life and derail symptoms before they rear their ugly head.
 Don’t let the IBD define your animal.
 The bottom line is, there are myriad ways you can help your beloved feline friend live a long, healthy, happy life.